I was diagnosed with hypertension when I was 25 years old and suffering from chronic migraines.

 Several blood relatives on my mother and father’s side of the family suffered from elevated blood pressure.

-Prior to my diagnosis, a variety of doctors, including a neurologist required several CT’s, a daily journal documenting my health, as well as weekly visits to monitor my blood pressure.
+Prior to my diagnosis, a variety of doctors, including a neurologist performed several CT’s, and asked me to keep a daily journal of my blood pressure.

 What is hypertension?